Jokic, Nuggets hold off Spurs 90-86 in Game 7 to advance

 TIP-INS

-Spurs: G Patty Mills played in his 85th playoff game with San Antonio, tying him with Sean Elliott for ninth-most in franchise history. … Popovich remains on 170 playoff wins, trailing only Pat Riley (171) and Phil Jackson (229). … F LaMarcus Aldridge finished with 16 points.
+Spurs: G Patty Mills played in his 85th playoff game with San Antonio, tying him with Sean Elliott for ninth-most in franchise history. … Aldridge finished with 16 points.

 SCREEN GAME